Archives For non compete agreement

 In an article from a few months ago, I wrote about how Oklahoma law categorically invalidates non compete agreements.
 Oklahoma has made a public policy decision that with a couple of exceptions employees will not be barred from competing.
 Below are the exceptions to the rule that Oklahoma non-compete agreements are barred:

 1. When you sell the goodwill of a business.
 When a business sells their interest in the business including the goodwill, Oklahoma law allows a non compete agreement between the seller and buyer.
-While “goodwill” is an intangible assets and often difficult to define, in Oklahoma it generally means the “custom or patronage of any established trade or business; the benefit or advantage of having established a business and secured its patronage by the public.”
+While “goodwill” is an intangible asset and often difficult to define, in Oklahoma it generally means the “custom or patronage of any established trade or business; the benefit or advantage of having established a business and secured its patronage by the public.”

 2. Business Partners splitting up.
 A non compete agreement is also allowed when a business with multiple owners or partners dissolves.
 In anticipation of a dissolution of the partnership, the partners may agree that none of them will carry on a similar business within a specified county and any county or counties contiguous thereto, or a specified city or town or any part thereof.